 Easthampton residents may be eligible to take a yellow school bus provided by Easthampton District.
 In the summer, an email is sent to those who may be eligible.
-If you live in Easthampton and have questions about this bus, please email Kate ksaccento@hilltowncharter.org.
+If you live in Easthampton and have questions about this bus, please email Chris Kusek at ckusek@hilltowncharter.org.